-For more information on declaring output parameters in stored procedures, see "Declaring output parameters" on page 9-8.
+For more information on declaring output parameters in stored procedures, see Declaring Output Parameters.

-A procedure returns output parameter values to the calling application with a SUSPEND statement.
-For more information about SUSPEND, see "Using SUSPEND, EXIT, and END with procedures" on page 9-15.
+A procedure returns output parameter values to the calling application with a suspend statement.
+For more information about suspend, see Using SUSPEND, EXIT, and END With Procedures.